Updated 25/05/2026

 A comprehensive meta-analysis examining carbohydrate consumption during prolonged endurance exercise has revealed that while muscle glycogen sparing occurs, the effect is smaller than previously thought.
-The study, analyzing 31 crossover trials, found that carbohydrate ingestion during exercise reduces muscle glycogen depletion by approximately 9% compared to placebo conditions.
+The study by Rothschild et al. (Journal of Applied Physiology, 2026), analyzing 31 crossover trials, found that carbohydrate ingestion during exercise reduces muscle glycogen depletion by approximately 9% compared to placebo conditions.

 Carbohydrate Effects on Exercise Physiology